TommasoBelluzzo/MacroUO/README.md

 ### Compatibility

-MacroUO can run on every machine equipped with sWindows 7 or greater.
+MacroUO can run on every machine equipped with Windows 7 or greater.

 ### Usage